oomlout/oomlout_oomp_builder/navigation/hardware/bearing/MR_series/MR52_size/2_mm_id_5_mm_od_2.5_mm_depth/part/readme.md

-# Hardware Bearing Mr Series Mr52 Size 2 mm Id 5 mm Od 2.5 mm Depth
+# Hardware Bearing Mr Series Mr52 Size 2 mm ID 5 mm OD 2.5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base